Policy Improvement Reinforcement Learning: Policy Improvement Policy Optimization

 \subsection{Policy Improvement Reward}

-In the practical instantiation of PIRL, the target learning signal is the smoothed policy improvement $\Delta J_t^{(K)}$ from Eq.~\eqref{eq:smoothed_policy_improvement}.
-We directly approximate this signal using empirical rewards sampled from group-based rollouts.
-At iteration $t$, the instantaneous policy performance $J_{\mathrm{RLVR}}(\theta_t)$ is estimated by the mean reward $\mu_t$ calculated over a freshly sampled batch $\mathcal{B}_t$:
+We now describe how PIPO turns retrospective policy-improvement feedback into a training signal for the previous policy transition.
+The key idea is to evaluate a policy update using trajectories sampled from the updated policy itself: if the new policy produces higher verifier rewards after the transition, the preceding update is treated as useful evidence for policy improvement.
+At iteration $t$, PIPO estimates the instantaneous policy performance $J_{\mathrm{RL}}(\theta_t)$ using the mean verifier reward $\mu_t$ over a freshly sampled batch $\mathcal{B}_t$:

-Here, $\mu_t$ serves as the objective empirical evidence reflecting the quality of the policy update from the previous iteration.
-Correspondingly, the smoothed historical baseline $\mathcal{B}_{t-1}^{(K)}$ is approximated by the empirical mean $\mu_{\mathrm{his}}$ across the past $K$ iterations.
-We compute this historical mean and its associated standard deviation $\sigma_{\mathrm{his}}$ as:
+Here, $\mu_t$ serves as empirical evidence for the quality of the policy update from the previous iteration.
+To obtain a more robust reference for recent policy performance, PIPO compares $\mu_t$ with a sliding-window historical anchor.
+We compute the historical mean $\mu_{\mathrm{his}}$ and standard deviation $\sigma_{\mathrm{his}}$ over the past $K$ iterations as:

-By definition, the difference $\mu_t - \mu_{\mathrm{his}}$ serves as the direct empirical estimate of the practical improvement step $\Delta J_t^{(K)}$.
-To ensure the optimization remains robust across varying batch distributions, we normalize this empirical improvement by the historical standard deviation to obtain the \emph{standardized improvement signal}:
+The difference $\mu_t - \mu_{\mathrm{his}}$ provides a practical estimate of whether the latest policy transition improves over recent empirical performance.
+We normalize this empirical improvement by the historical standard deviation to obtain the \emph{standardized improvement feedback}:

-Specifically, $\xi_t > 0$ provides direct evidence of a genuine performance gain ($\Delta J_t^{(K)} > 0$), indicating that the preceding policy update should be further reinforced.
-Conversely, $\xi_t \le 0$ corresponds to a negative practical improvement ($\Delta J_t^{(K)} \le 0$).
-This explicitly signals that the previous update was derailed by the batch-specific noise or boundary singularities identified in Section~\ref{sec:objective_gap}, triggering the closed-loop mechanism to immediately suppress or rectify the harmful update.
+Specifically, $\xi_t > 0$ provides evidence that the preceding policy update produced a genuine performance gain and should be reinforced.
+Conversely, $\xi_t \le 0$ indicates a possible performance decline and triggers the closed-loop mechanism to suppress or rectify the update.
+Since this scalar feedback does not specify sample- or token-level credit, PIPO uses the base algorithm's attribution scores as the local basis for modulation.

-To distribute this global verification signal across the intra-group positive and negative samples, we formally define the core reward mechanism of PIPO.

-\begin{definition}[Policy Improvement Reward] For each historical sample $y_{t-1,i}$ generated during the previous iteration $t-1$, the \emph{Policy Improvement (PI) Reward} evaluated at iteration $t$ is constructed as:
+\begin{definition}[Policy Improvement Reward] For each historical learning unit $u_{t-1,i}$ generated during the previous iteration $t-1$ (e.g., a sampled response for PPO or group-relative methods, or a token/step for self-distillation), let $a_{t-1,i}$ denote its local attribution score.
+The \emph{Policy Improvement (PI) Reward} evaluated at iteration $t$ is constructed as: